Leading genocide scholars organization says Israel is committing genocide in Gaza

 The determination by the International Association of Genocide Scholars — which has around 500 members worldwide, including a number of Holocaust experts — could serve to further isolate Israel in global public opinion and adds to a growing chorus of organizations that have used the term for Israel’s actions in Gaza.
 Israel rejects the accusation and called the resolution an “embarrassment to the legal profession.”

-“Israel’s policies and actions in Gaza meet the legal definition of genocide,” according to group's resolution, which was supported by 86% of those who voted.
-The organization did not release the specifics of the voting.
+“Israel’s policies and actions in Gaza meet the legal definition of genocide,” according to group's resolution.

 “People who are experts in the study of genocide can see this situation for what it is,” Melanie O’Brien, the organization’s president and a professor of international law at the University of Western Australia, told The Associated Press.

-Note: This story was first published on Sep.
-1, 2025.
-It was updated on Sep.
-2, 2025, to add that 28% of the organization’s members participated in the vote.